a4lg/rust-target-feature-dispatch/README.md

 However, because of huge differences between static and dynamic dispatching, you needed to write both and that can be tedious sometimes.

-...Until now.
+...But not today.
 This crate provides a macro to easily write both static and dynamic dispatch routines depending on the target architecture / features.

 For more details of this crate, see [crate's readme](src/README.md).